charite-uwatwembi/Codewars_Katas/README.md

-I have been actively working on some several javascript codewars katas (both simple & most complex) katas.!😊
+I have been actively working on several javascript codewars katas (both simple & most complex) katas.!😊